Akshit-Shukla/asic-design-class/README.md

 <summary> Assignment 8</summary>
 <br>

-**Task:** To design a Risc-V processor core using TL-Verilog on Makerchip
+**Task:** To design a Baisc Risc-V processor core using TL-Verilog on Makerchip, MYTH Day 3_5 activities :

 The variour parts of the code are shown below :